simonsan/rustic/crates/rustic_core/src/cdc/README.md

   }
 ```

-Each module is documented via an example which you can find in the `examples/` folder.
+Each module is documented via an example which you can find in the `config/` folder.

 To run them, use a command like:

-    cargo run --example separator --release
+`cargo run --example separator --release`

 **Note:** Some examples are looking for a file named `myLargeFile.bin` which I didn't upload to Github.
 Please use your own files for testing.